NeoMedSys/tcia-api-requester/README.md

 [active]

 The cancer imaging archive can provide some useful public datasets for experimenting with e.g. deep learning for medical diagnostics.
-The downside is that the data is hard to obtain if you are on Arch linux machine, which is why the tcia-api-requester (TAr) was developed.
+The downside is that the data is hard to obtain if you are on a linux machine or cumbersome if you are using the NMBIA desktop application.
+This is why the tcia-api-requester (TAr) was developed.
 Use this wrapper to fetch any publically available dataset that includes the modalities MR, CT and PET.

 #### 0. Requirements